 Considerations for Choosing Whether to Sell

 If you are willing to give up or replace your current policy because you no longer need or want it, or because you can no longer pay the premiums, a life settlement may be a good option for you.
-But even in that case, exercise cautious.
+But even in that case, exercise caution.
 Here are some important things to think about:

 Ongoing Requirements for Life Insurance

 Would you be able to purchase a new policy with comparable coverage with the money from the life settlement, and if so, how much would it cost?
 Through the buyer, your previous insurance will remain in effect and could limit your access to new coverage.
-Due to changes in your health or age, you may have to pay higher rates even if you are able to obtain a new coverage.
+Due to changes in your health or age, you may have to pay higher rates even if you are able to obtain new coverage.
 You may want to think about possibilities like lowering your current policy coverage or performing a “1035 Exchange” if your objective is to keep coverage but reduce your premiums or gain additional features in some other way.

-less Expensive Options
+Less Expensive Options

 Pursuing a life settlement or giving up your life insurance policy for its cash value are not your only options if money is a deciding factor, particularly if you would prefer to keep your coverage.
 It’s possible that you can borrow against your policy.
 Additionally, you may qualify for accelerated death benefits, which enable a person with a chronic, severe, or fatal condition to get payments from their insurance before passing away.
 Consult the provider of your policy prior to accepting a life settlement.

-Finding Fair Prices Might be Challenging
+Finding Fair Prices Might Be Challenging

 When selling a life insurance policy, one of the most difficult things to determine is if you’re receiving a reasonable price.
 Shopping around is the best way to be certain.
 This may entail getting in touch with several life settlement providers, hiring a certified life settlement broker to compare quotes for your policy, or getting in touch with your investment advisor or another financial services provider.
-To obtain an estimate, you can also use a self-directed online exchange; but, doing so might lead to emails or sales calls.
+To obtain an estimate, you can also use a self-directed online exchange, but doing so might lead to emails or sales calls.

 Influence on Your Financial Situation